Introduction to Echo360

 What you can record with Lecture Capture

 There are various recording options available according to what you want to capture.
-The options available vary according to equipment available in the chosen room or space.
+The options available vary according to the equipment available in the chosen room or space.

-- Presentation, audio and video of presenter
+- Record audio of presenter only [Audio only]

 Live streaming in Lecture Capture-enabled spaces

 When scheduling a recording, there is an option to live stream where audiences outside of the room can view the session as it is being recorded.
-Echo360 live streaming can take place in any of the University’s lecture capture enabled spaces.
+Echo360 live streaming can take place in any of the University’s lecture capture-enabled spaces.

 However, the University does not recommend teaching to dual audiences i.e. a remote live audience at the same time as an in-room audience.
 See the University guidance on preferred delivery models for more information.